ashleychontos/pySYD/docs/quickstart.rst

 How it works
 ++++++++++++

-So in case you haven't already, execute the command.
-You will immediately notice that the printed output is actually quite long but not to worry though, as we will break it down by four main sections (corresponding to the approximate pipeline workflow):
+If you've already ran the above command, you would've quickly noticed that the output is actually quite long (and if you didn't, you'll just have to take our word for it).
+Not to worry though, as we will break it down into four main sections, each of them corresponding to a primary step in the pipeline. ``pySYD`` roughly operates in the following steps:
  #. :ref:`Loads in parameters and data <stepone>`
  #. :ref:`Gets initial values <steptwo>`
  #. :ref:`Fits global parameters <stepthree>`